AForbis/Bootcamp_Final_Project/technology.md

 - SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is based on the Desision Tree Classifier model.

-## Dashboard
+## Dashboard (Not due in segment #1)

 - In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+It will be hosted on...